bgd-labs/aave-proposals-v3/src/20241125_AaveV3Ethereum_EnableSUSDeUSDTLiquid/EnableSUSDeUSDTLiquid.md

 ## Specification

-USDT on the Core instance will be added to the sUSDS stablecoin E-Mode
+USDT on the Core instance will be added to the sUSDe stablecoin E-Mode

 ## References